faranalytics/socketnaut/examples/tls_proxy_and_http_redirect/README.md

 In this example you will create an HTTP Service that redirects to a Service that consists of a TLS proxy that manages a pool of HTTP servers.

-The proxy is configured to be a TLS server.
+The proxy is a TLS server.

+`index.ts`
 ```ts

 ...